tidyverse/tidyverse.org/content/blog/haven-2-5-0/index.md

 Other improvements of note:

--   You can set custom variable widths when writing by setting the the `width` attribute of the variable.
+-   You can set custom variable widths when writing by setting the `width` attribute of the variable.

--   You can create FDA compliant SAS transport files with haven thanks to the addition of custom variable width support and some XPT writing related bug fixes.
+-   You can create FDA-compliant SAS transport files with haven, thanks to the addition of custom variable width support and some XPT writing related bug fixes.

 -   `write_dta()` now supports Stata's `StrL` variables.
 This means that it's possible to write Stata files containing strings longer than 2045 characters, which was previously a hard upper limit.